• Skip to primary navigation

 A plate of maple syrup flapjacks with a glass of milk.

-They're one of my favourite quick bakes to make with the kids!
-Just 5 storecupboard ingredients are needed to whip up a batch!
+They're one of my favourite quick bakes to make with the kids, and you only need five simple storecupboard ingredients to whip up a batch.

 👩🍳 Love flapjack?
-Try my easy sticky date flapjacks too!
+Try my easy sticky date flapjacks next.

 Jump to: